Vimtoooo/scriptureEncoder/README.md

 ## 📊 Result:

-The function returns a string where each character of **'script_line'** is converted to its ASCII code and then to the **'target_base'**, separated by spaces for each seperate ASCII code.
+The function returns a string where each character of `script_line` is converted to its ASCII code and then to the `target_base`, separated by spaces for each seperate ASCII code.